spacetelescope/stwcs/doc/source/headerlet_def.rst

 We introduce a new HDU with EXTNAME `SIPWCS`.
 It has no data and the header contains all the WCS-related keywords from the SCI header.
-As a minimum it contains the basic WCS keywords described in Paper 1.
-If the science observation has a SIP distortion model, the SIP keywords are included in this extension.
-If the distortion of the science observation includes a non-polynomial part, the keywords describing the extensions with the lookup tables (EXTNAME=WCSDVARR) are also in this header.
+As a minimum it contains the basic WCS keywords described in Paper I [3]_ If the science observation has a SIP distortion model, the SIP keywords are included in this extension.
+If the distortion includes a non-polynomial part, the keywords describing the extensions with the lookup tables (EXTNAME=WCSDVARR) are also in this header.
 If there's a detector defect correction (row or column correction), the keywords describing the D2IMARR HDU are also in this header.
 In addition each SIPWCS header contains two keywords which point back to the HDU of the original science file which was the source for it.
-These keywords are TG_ENAME and TG_EVER and have the meaning of (extname, extver) for the science file.
+These keywords are TG_ENAME and TG_EVER and have the meaning of (extname, extver) for the data extension in the science file.

 The keywords in this extension are used by the software to overwrite the keywords in the corresponding SCI header to update the WCS solution for each chip without any